 But here’s the interesting tidbit: he enjoys playing.
 In fact, once those little fingers touch the keys he’s singing and smiling and practicing and making up songs.

-The tricky party is getting the fingers to touch the keys.
+The tricky part is getting the fingers to touch the keys.
 Until then?
 Endless whining.

 Recently, I’ve stumbled onto a strategy.
 I call it Dangling a Homeschool Carrot, and it goes something like this…